 Budgeting Tip: Taking a night train or bus is a good way to save money while avoiding paying for accommodation.
 Night trains and buses are usually cheaper than traveling during the day and provide you with a night’s sleep that has you rested and ready to explore upon arriving at your new destination.

 "Always give yourself more time than you think you will need.
 People tend to underestimate the amount of time they will take to travel from point A to B, and if you plan everything down to the minute, a slight delay could cause a major disruption in your plans.
 To minimize the effects of delays give yourself a buffer when planning your itinerary."

 Your priorities, mind, and budget may change throughout this process.
 These steps are just a guideline to get you thinking about things to consider while making travel plans.
 Planning the ultimate Europe trip is a lot of work but you’ll save yourself a lot of time and frustration if you do some research before you arrive!

 Jet lag: Most flights from North America are red-eyes departing at night and arriving in Europe in the morning.
 You’ll want to get started and make the most of your first day in Europe but beware of jet lag tiring you out if you push yourself too hard.
-You can read more about the causes of jet lag and possible travel remedies on the Omio blog.

 Language/culture shock: Consider starting your trip in London or the United Kingdom if it is your first time visiting Europe.
 The UK is still way different from North America but you won’t need to worry about navigating a new country in an unfamiliar language at the very beginning of your Europe trip.